agatagree/ricky-and-morty/README.md

 This is mini app, based on [Ricky and Morty API](https://rickandmortyapi.com/).
 As a user, you can
-- see a characters table list, navigate through the table pages (Api based pagination) and search by character Name.
+- see a characters table list, navigate through the table pages (Api based pagination and filtration by name + sort by name, species, status on single list page)
-- chceck choosen character details.
+- check choosen character details with list of episodes

 ## Tech/framework used